infinum/dotnet-handbook/Git/Branching Strategies.md

 ### Summary

 Previously showed branching strategies are just examples of best practices that may or may not fully fit the needs of a specific project.
-Therefore, choosing the one the fits the best should be done by following the already mentioned good branching strategy rules, as well as taking into account the professional experience of team members and team processes.
+Therefore, choosing the one that fits the best should be done by following the already mentioned good branching strategy rules, as well as taking into account the professional experience of team members and team processes.

 You can learn more about git branching [here](https://learngitbranching.js.org/) and [here](https://medium.com/@patrickporto/4-branching-workflows-for-git-30d0aaee7bf) (used as a source for this article).